N15 road (Ireland): Planned and completed upgrades

-Continuing with the N4-N15 Urban Improvements, in August 2019, it was announced that €14 Million had been allocated for a 730-meter upgrade form Hughes bridge to just past the N4-N15-N16 junction.
-It would include a six-lane carriageway, improved cycle paths and footpaths, LED streetlights, upgrades on Copper bridge on the N15, and a major redesign of the R291 Rosses Point Junction.
-Work was originally supposed to take 12 months and start in August 2019 and finish in the autumn of 2020.
+Continuing with the N4-N15 Urban Improvements, in August 2019, it was announced that €14 Million had been allocated for a 730-metre upgrade from Hughes Bridge to just past the N4-N15-N16 junction.
+It would include a six-lane carriageway, improved cycle paths and footpaths, LED streetlights, upgrades on Copper Bridge on the N15, and a major redesign of the R291 (Rosses Point) junction.
+Work was originally supposed to take 12 months, from August 2019 to the autumn of 2020.
 The finish date was then extended to spring 2021, but the project continued as of June 2021.

-A major repaving of the road from Creevykeel Crossroads to Castelgal was started in mid-October 2019 and were very nearly complete before the Covid-19 lockdown happened in Ireland.
+A major repaving of the road from Creevykeel crossroads to Castlegal was started in mid-October 2019 and was very nearly complete before Ireland's Covid-19 lockdown.
 They returned in late May to put the finishing touches on the road.
-The road improvements included Lowering the speed limit at Creevykeel Crossroads to 60 km/h either side of the crossroads.
-Despite the road improvements, The road from Castelgal to The Sligo county boundary was still in bad condition with locals calling for the whole road to be repaved.
+The road improvements included lowering the speed limit at Creevykeel crossroads to 60 km/h.
+Despite these improvements, the road from Castelgal to the Sligo county boundary was still in bad condition with locals calling for the whole road to be repaved.

-In September 2020, Ocean FM Reported that TII allocated between 3 and 4 million Euros to upgrade a stretch of road that is 3.5 Kilometres long between Grange and the townland of Cashelgarran at Henrys Restaurant.
+In September 2020, Ocean FM Reported that TII allocated between 3 and 4 million Euros to upgrade a 3.5 km-long stretch of road between Grange and the townland of Cashelgarran at Henrys Restaurant.
 It would include rebuilding, strengthening and repaving the stretch of road.